HnsorensSoftware/MacroCompilerBuilder/README.md

     };

-For a node that uses `all_rule`, all of the specified rules are directly included in the structure, and no union is needed.
+For a node that uses `allRule`, all of the specified rules are directly included in the structure, and no union is needed.

     node(Statement
-        all_rule(IDENTIFIER, PLUS)
+        allRule(IDENTIFIER, PLUS)
         var(int, count, 0)
     )